 This use case has two variations.
 The first variation is when a voice recognition system is available at the Report Creator.
-In this case a report is generated, the output results reference the generated report, the suggested subsequent workitem is set to Report Verification, and two
+In this case a report is generated, the output results reference the

-Performed Procedure Steps are created each having a Performed Workitem Code Sequence value of Interpretation or Transcription respectively.
+- 3125 generated report, the suggested subsequent workitem is set to Report Verification, and two Performed Procedure Steps are created each having a Performed Workitem Code Sequence value of Interpretation or Transcription respectively.
 The second variation takes place when a voice recognition system is available at the Report Creator and the user has verification permission.
-In this case the generated report is verified, and three Performed Procedure Steps are created each having a Performed Workitem Code Sequence value of Interpretation, Transcription or Report Verification respectively.
+In this case the generated report is verified, and three Performed Procedure Steps are created each having a Performed Workitem Code Sequence value of Interpretation.
+Transcription or Penert - 3130 having a Performed Workitem Code Sequence value of Interpretation, Transcription or Report Verification respectively.